What Do The Governors do?

 - The Governing body is not responsible for the day to day management of the school but it must ensure that systems are in place for the school.

 - The school deserves recognition and celebrate achievements

 - The school is not achieving as well as it could

 - Meet regularly.
 The full Governing Body meets once a half term.
-Committees, of which there are three (finance, resources and teaching and learning), meet once a term on top of this.
+Committee and training meetings happen on top of this.

-- Assist in all staff appointments including setting and then reviewing salaries.
+- Assist in appointments, including setting and then reviewing salaries.